 BY SOFO ARCHON

-Over a decade ago, when I was a first-year undergraduate psychology student, a friend invited me to join a group meditation at the Buddhist temple that happened to be at the University campus.
+In 2006, when I was a first-year undergraduate psychology student, a friend invited me to join a group meditation at the Buddhist temple that happened to be on our university campus.

-Before the meditation started, the Buddhist instructor who worked at the temple shared an old yet profoundly beautiful story with us that I still keep like a treasure in my heart.
+Before the meditation began, the instructor who led the temple shared an old yet profoundly beautiful story—one I’ve carried like a treasure in my heart ever since.
+It’s called The Parable of the Long Spoons, and its author is unknown.

 One day a man said to God, “God, I would like to know what Heaven and Hell are like.”